hertenlab/ProDOL/README.md

 # Image Display

 The method `showImage` displays a multicolorimage and overlays pointsets.
-Indicate a cell array to display the image channels (as defined in imageset creation, e.g. 'red', 'green', 'blue', 'gray', 'mask') if available and a string or a cell array for pointsets to be displayed.
+Indicate a cell array to display the image channels (as defined in imageset creation, e.g. 'SNAP', 'Halo', 'eGFP', 'gray', 'mask') if available and a string or a cell array for pointsets to be displayed.

 Example: